Domesticated plants and animals of Austronesia: Bambusoideae (bamboos)

-Various species of bamboo (subfamily Bambusoideae) are found throughout Island Southeast Asia, Mainland Southeast Asia, East Asia, and South Asia.
+Various species of bamboo (subfamily Bambusoideae) are found throughout Maritime Southeast Asia, Mainland Southeast Asia, East Asia, and South Asia.
 In Austronesian regions, different types of bamboos have different names, as well as the products made from them.
 They are used variously as building materials, fishing gear, musical instruments, knives, water and food vessels, and so on.
 Bamboo shoots are also a food source in Southeast Asia.
 A few species of bamboo were carried by Austronesian settlers as they colonized the Pacific islands.
 They include the ʻohe (Schizostachyum glaucifolium), the common bamboo (Bambusa vulgaris), and the thorny bamboo (Bambusa bambos).

 Reconstructed Proto-Austronesian words that referred to bamboo include *qauR, *kawayan, *buluq, and *betung.
 The latter entered Proto-Malayo-Polynesian and Proto-Oceanic as *bitung, with cognates including Sundanese awi bitung; Fijian bitu; and Tongan pitu.
 Most terms for bamboo in Polynesia, however, originated from Proto-South-Central-Pacific *kofe (originally from Proto-Polynesian *kofe, "root").
 Modern cognates include Tongan and Niue kofe; Tokelau, Marquesan, Tuamotuan, and Māori kohe; Rarotongan koʻe; Samoan and Tahitian ʻofe; and Hawaiian ʻohe.
 Some names have also shifted to refer to bamboo-like plants; especially in islands where they were not introduced into or did not survive, like in New Zealand.